-Recently named the best place to dive with sharks by CNN, Cocos Island National Park and World Heritage site is located 530 kilometers southwest of Costa Rica’s mainland.
-It is known worldwide as an ocean haven for spectacular sharks, rare sea turtles, whales and abundant marine wildlife.
-Divers will experience the Park’s large populations of scalloped hammerhead and white tip reef sharks, and a number of endemic fish that occur nowhere else on the planet.
+Located 530 kilometers southwest of Costa Rica’s mainland, Cocos Island National Park and World Heritage site is known worldwide as an ocean haven for spectacular sharks, rare sea turtles, whales and abundant marine wildlife.
+It is the only island in the tropical eastern Pacific with a tropical rainforest, and is home to large populations of scalloped hammerhead sharks, white tip reef sharks, and a number of endemic fish that occur nowhere else on the planet.

 Dive participants will spend ten days aboard UnderSea Hunter’s newest vessel, the MV Argo, a beautiful 130-foot live-aboard dive vessel for up to 18 passengers and a crew of 14, where a comfortable and stylish lounge, dining area, and sun deck comprise the social areas.
 A well-equipped galley enables the ship’s chefs to prepare fresh, international level, four-star cuisine.
 Three, powerful, fumeless 24-foot skiffs serve as tender-boats.

 The Argo sometimes carries a three-person submersible that may be available (at additional cost) for participants who wish to explore deep depths.
 To see amazing 360 degree views of Cocos Island, the Undersea Hunter vessel and underwater views from the DeepSea submersible, click here.

 The following is a sample trip itinerary and is subject to change.

 Arrival Day: Dive participants must arrive at least one day prior to the boat departure date.
 Upon arrival to San José, we can have transportation waiting for you for the cost of $10-20 or you can take a taxi to your hotel.
 There are always taxis available at the airport, and minivans for those of you who carry a lot of gear.
 We can also recommend and arrange accommodations for hotels in San José.
 Please note that we do not pick up from all San José hotels.